 Because of the volatility of bitcoin, it isn’t wise to trade it with much leverage.
 Unleveraged trading is the safest way to trade bitcoin, of course.
 Also, bitcoin’s immense volatility may, in certain instances, require the use of wider stop losses than which are normally used when trading instruments like currency pairs, for example.

 When trading bitcoin, traders can generally apply the same trading principles and techniques used for trading traditional financial instruments like forex currency pairs or stocks.

-Trend-following strategies have yielded phenomenal results with bitcoin trading.
+Buy and hold strategies have yielded phenomenal results with bitcoin trading.
 For example, many investors who have used ‘buy and hold’ strategies have achieved good results therewith.
 There have also been numerous swing trading and breakout trading opportunities on this incredible digital currency.

 Bitcoin Profit and Loss Calculation

 Calculating profits and losses on bitcoin trading is quite simple, especially if the trading account’s base currency is U.S. dollar.